Alex-Mwaura-k/Penetration-Testing-Bug-Bounty-Books/README.md

 **Disclaimer:** *For Educational Purposes Only.
 The knowledge within these resources should never be used commercially without explicit, written permission from the target (i.e., ethical hacking only).*

 Welcome to the ultimate reading list for aspiring and seasoned Penetration Testers and Bug Bounty Hunters.
 Staring at a folder of 20+ technical PDFs can be overwhelming.
-This guide organizes these books into a **Strategic Learning Roadmap** so you can consume them effectively, building your knowledge from foundational concepts to advanced exploitation.
+This guide organizes the included books into a **Strategic Learning Roadmap** so you can consume them effectively, building your knowledge from foundational concepts to advanced exploitation.

 ---